Apoorva Chandra S

 Work

-I currently work at Citi, Pune as part of Equities Middle Office Tech building distributed, scalable and extensible systems.
+I currently work at Citi, Pune as part of Equities Middle Office Tech, building distributed, scalable systems for global client block and allocation workflows.

 Technology Analyst Intern